Sahiba31/ITProject/README.md

 Admin has one extra power i.e. to delete the product from his/her site.

 ## Process:
-1.Download the zip and extract MyITProject folder to (for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html).
+1. Download the zip and extract MyITProject folder to (for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html).

-2.No need to create database and tables as they are automatically created when you run the website.
+2. No need to create database and tables as they are automatically created when you run the website.

-3.Open PHPMyAdmin [(http://localhost/phpmyadmin)] and import products_data.sql for data.
+3. Open PHPMyAdmin (http://localhost/phpmyadmin) and import products_data.sql for data.
 You can import either by gui or cli.

-    Command for CLI: ```bash
-                        mysql –u root –p MyITProject < products_data.sql
+    Command for CLI:  mysql –u root –p MyITProject < products_data.sql
-                      ```

-4.Go and write [http://localhost/MyITProject/login.php] in your browser.
+4. Go and write http://localhost/MyITProject/login.php in your browser.

 # Login Details: